Lorinda de Roulet: Personal life

-De Roulet lives in Manhasset, New York.
+De Roulet lived in Manhasset, New York.
+She died there on October 26, 2025, at the age of 95.

 Philanthropy

 De Roulet founded the Patrina Foundation, which supports education and social services for women.
-She serves on the board of governors of New York Hospital and North Shore University Hospital, on which she is vice chairman of the board of trustees.
-She has sold artwork collected by her mother, including paintings by Pablo Picasso, donating the proceeds to charity.
+She served on the board of governors of New York Hospital and North Shore University Hospital, on which she was vice chairman of the board of trustees.
+She sold artwork collected by her mother, including paintings by Pablo Picasso, donating the proceeds to charity.